huisunsh/personal-website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Department of Entrepreneurship, Innovation and Technology, Stockholm School of Economics
+- name: Stockholm School of Economics
   url: https://www.hhs.se/en/research/research-houses/house-of-innovation/our-people/-/hui-sun/

 # Short bio (displayed in user profile at end of posts)
-bio: I am an economic sociologist and organization theorists with a focus on human cognition.
+bio: I am an economic sociologist and organization theorist with a focus on human cognition.
 I use a mix of qualitative, quantitative, experimental and computational methods.

 interests:
 - Managerial Cognition and Decision Making